 Source Management Measure General Areas Disturbed by Mining Only the minimum area necessary for mining will be disturbed.
-Exposed areas will be reshaped, topsoiled and revegetated as soon as practicable in accordance with Development Consent Condition 2.4(b), to minimise the generation of wind erosion dust.
-Waste Emplacement Areas Exposed active work areas on waste emplacement surfaces will be watered to suppress dust where practicable.
-Rehabilitation (i.e. reshaping, topsoil placement and revegetation) of waste emplacement areas will be conducted progressively, as soon as practicable following completion of landform, in accordance with Development Consent Condition 2.4(b).
-Tailings Storage Facilities During non-operational periods, dust suppression measures will be undertaken to minimise dust emissions from dry exposed areas on the surface of the tailings storage facilities.
-Soil Stockpiles Long-term soil stockpiles will be revegetated with a cover crop.
-Material Handling and Ore Stockpiles Prevention of truck overloading to reduce spillage during ore loading/unloading and hauling.
-The coarse ore stockpile will be protected by a hood to prevent wind erosion of its surface.
-The surface of all stockpiles will be sufficiently treated to minimise dust emissions.
-Such treatment may include application of a dust suppressant, regular dust suppression watering or establishment of vegetation on longer term stockpiles (e.g. the low grade ore stockpile).
+Exposed areas are reshaped, topsoiled and revegetated as soon as practicable in accordance with DA14/98 condition 2.4(b), to minimise the generation of wind erosion dust.
+Waste Emplacement • Exposed active work areas on waste emplacement surfaces are watered to suppress dust where practicable.
+Areas Rehabilitation (i.e. reshaping, topsoil placement and revegetation) of waste emplacement areas is conducted progressively, as soon as practicable following completion of landform, in accordance with DA14/98 condition 2.4(b).
+Tailings Storage Facilities/IWL During non-operational periods, dust suppression measures are undertaken to minimise dust emissions from dry exposed areas on the surface of the tailing's storage facilities/IWL.
+Soil Stockpiles All soil stockpiles will be managed in accordance with the measures described in the CGO's Soil Stripping Management Plan.
+Long-term soil stockpiles will be revegetated with a cover crop to minimise wind erosion dust.
+Material Handling and Ore Stockpiles Prevention of truck overloading to reduce spillage during ore loading/unloading and hauling. • The surface of all stockpiles will be sufficiently treated to minimise dust emissions.
+Such treatment may include application of a dust suppressant, regular dust suppression watering or establishment of vegetation on longer term stockpiles (e.g. the low-grade ore stockpile).